About the Program

-De Madrid, al cielo (“From Madrid, and then to heaven”)
+De Madrid, al cielo (“From Madrid, then to heaven”)

-Designed for students at the intermediate level of Spanish language study, this 8-week immersion program focuses on the history, culture and languages of urban, insular and rural Spain.
-Based in urban and cosmopolitan Madrid, the program will expand your appreciation and understanding of the diversity of Spain through excursions to nearby Toledo and Segovia, as well as a weekend in Mallorca and a week in Galicia—two regions of the country with very distinctive histories and cultures.
-The program operates in cooperation with San Pablo CEU University, the University of the Balearic Islands and the University of Santiago de Compostela, offering you a wide range of academic exposure throughout the summer.
+Designed for students at the intermediate level of Spanish language study, this 6-week immersion program focuses on the history, culture, and languages of urban, insular and rural Spain.
+Based in Madrid, the program will expand your appreciation and understanding of the diversity of Spain through excursions to nearby Toledo and Segovia, as well as a weekend in Mallorca and a week in Galicia—two regions of the country with distinctive histories and cultures.
+The program operates in cooperation with San Pablo CEU University, and includes faculty from the University of the Balearic Islands and the University of Santiago de Compostela, as well, offering a wide academic exposure throughout the summer.

 The program provides rigorous, comprehensive training in spoken and written Spanish through classes, host families, and direct engagement with the extensive history, unique cultures, and different languages (catalán, gallego and castellano) of three distinct and significant regions of Spain.